Dev.Chan64's Blog

 Types and Nature of Technical Debt

-Technical debt is not a singular issue.
+Technical debt is not a single problem.

 1. Underengineering